NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 $ ./build/build-in-docker install ...
 ```

-Now cd to ~/repos/NVIDIA/spark-rapids and build per
+Now cd to ~/repos/NVIDIA/spark-rapids and build with one of the options from
 [spark-rapids instructions](https://github.com/NVIDIA/spark-rapids/blob/branch-22.08/CONTRIBUTING.md#building-from-source).

 ```bash